Lynch's slave pen: Background

-Descriptions of the Slave Pen
+Description

 A group of men gather outside of Lynch's office and slave pen at Locust Street in 1852.

-After Lynch purchased the building at Fifth and Myrtle Streets, he installed bars on the windows in addition to other security measures like locks so that he could use it as another one of his slave pens.
+After Lynch purchased the building at Fifth and Myrtle streets, he installed bars on the windows in addition to other security measures like locks so that he could use it as another one of his slave pens.
 Lynch's slave pen consisted of at least four cells at basement-level.
 Each of the cells was made of brick walls.
 The only opening in the cells was a doorway-like space along the front wall for people to enter and exit.
 A more thorough physical description of the slave pen is challenging to produce because there are few sources available from when the facility was in operation that described the conditions of Lynch's slave pen.
 Furthermore, no archaeological survey of the slave pen was conducted before it was destroyed during the creation of Busch Stadium in 1963.

 One extant document pertaining to the conditions inside of the slave pen from the time of its existence is a list of rules that Lynch wrote.
 The list of seven rules was dated January 1, 1858.
 Most of the rules enumerated in the document governed the expectations of the owners of the enslaved people detained in Lynch's slave pen.
 These rules described the costs and risks enslavers incurred by placing people they enslaved in the slave pen and, therefore, under Lynch's care.
 Lynch did include two policies for treating enslaved people in the slave pens.
 He assured enslavers that he would attempt to prevent "escapes or accidents" among enslaved people in the pen.
 He also claimed that he would offer "the same protection" to the enslaved people he detained as the people he enslaved.